jpviguini/3D-mesh-reconstruction/README.md

-# 3D Reconstruction of Human Faces: a Laplacian Approach
+# 3D Reconstruction of Human Faces: a Laplacian approach
 Research project supported by FAPESP from January 2024 to December 2024.

 **Developer:** João Pedro Viguini Tolentino Taufner Correa